bartani/InstructMedIR/README.md

 GENERATOR_LOAD_checkpoints = False
 ```

-Otherwise, you can use pre-trained weights on defined dataset.
-You can download our checkpoints from: [download link]().
+Otherwise, you can use pre-trained checkpoints on defined dataset.
+Ti this end, you can download our modality encoder checkpoints from: [download link](https://drive.google.com/file/d/1-9XQ3BTBTk-MAnDdm5X95p906QEEOza4/view?usp=sharing).
+Also, the task encoder checkpoints are avilable at [download link](https://drive.google.com/file/d/1qu_mbvMAH1iMUKXtTGO7zLaherNszbZr/view?usp=sharing)

 Please pot downloaded files in the "checkpoints/" and ensure that in the datase/config.py:
 ```